viggggnesh/ForecastingSharePrices/README.md

  The final report was compiled as a review of forecasting models and a comparison of short-term results, which can be found [here](https://www.researchgate.net/publication/335606093_FORECASTING_SHARE_PRICES_USING_SOFT_COMPUTING_TECHNIQUES).

  ### Note:
  This work has been one of my first attempts at modelling and forecasting in Python, and my understanding of this was very limited.
 Some implementations are not perfect.
-However, this was before ChatGPT, so I am still proud of this work in 1 week.
+However, this was before ChatGPT, so I am still proud of the work done in 1 week.